panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 * `url.hostname` to access the hostname
 * `url.pathname` to read the pathname
 * `url.hash` to determine the hash value

-Aside from accessing URL components, the properties like `search`, `hostname`, `pathname`, `hash` are writeable &mdash; thus you can manipulate the URL.

 *What is your favorite tool to parse URLs in JavaScript?*